Wang Zongfang and Wang Zongwei: No. 463 Shenyang Hospital shooting

-The unlocking of a suitcase carried by Wang Zongfang revealed that the brothers stole around 1,000 yuan, another three cartons of Fenghuang brand cigarettes, and thirty plastic packets of glutamate, having used an awl and a second pair of pliers to break into the cafeteria's staff-only area.
+After tearing off the fake insignia from Wang Zongfang's disguise, unlocking of his suitcase revealed that the brothers stole around 1,000 yuan, another three cartons of Fenghuang brand cigarettes, and thirty plastic packets of glutamate, having used an awl and a second pair of pliers to break into the cafeteria's staff-only area.
 The cook Wang confirmed that the former items were missing from the inventory and were worth 2,000 yuan.
 Wu Yongchun and recruit Bi Jibing then put Wang Zongfang in an armlock for a closer search by Liu Fushan.
 At this point, the detainee began shaking violently and screaming loudly to alert his brother in the other room.
 Wang Zongwei used a concealed Type 54 pistol to kill Zhou Huamin in the surgical theatre with two gunshots and then shot Lu Wencheng, who had come to check the noise, in the hall.
 Most of those inside the doctor's office, who were initially distracted by Wang Zongfang's apparent seizure, barricaded the door and ducked for cover, while Liu armed himself with a metal infusion stand.
 Upon entry, Wang Zongwei fatally shot Liu as the latter rushed at him, as well as Sun Weijin, an unarmed doctor who was dialling for security.
 Wu and Bi kept their restrainment of Wang Zongfang to keep him between themselves and Wang Zongwei, but Bi was shot after letting go in an attempt to grab a weapon.
 Wu continued to restrain the captive, managing to kick Wang Zongwei back a few times before he was shot at close range, falling to the ground.
 A second shot was fired at Wu by the gunman at the instruction of Wang Zongfang, who said "This kid is the worst, shoot him again" ("这小子最坏，再给他一枪").
 The Wang brothers fled, leaving behind four dead and three seriously injured.
 13 gunshots had been fired in total.

-The brothers rode their bike back to the house of their parents, where they had attended reunion dinner with their grandmother, as well as Wang Zongfang's wife and daughter just hours earlier.
+The brothers rode their bike back to the house of their parents, where they had attended reunion dinner with their grandmother, as well as Wang Zongwei's fiancée and four-year-old daughter just hours earlier.
 Their parents initially believed that the pair had been involved in a simple fight and were not directly told of the specifics of their crime.
 Wang Zongfang stated it "didn't matter anymore" and there was "no use saying anything now".
-According to their father, he realised that something bad had happened from seeing the gun and hearing Wang Zongfang wonder aloud about the future of his daughter with the comment "it doesn't matter if I die".
+According to their father, he realised that something bad had happened from seeing the gun and hearing Wang Zongwei wonder aloud about the future of his daughter with the comment "it doesn't matter if I die".
 The Wang brothers stayed for around five minutes, leaving at about 14:50, grabbing the mailing address of some overseas relatives.
-While their father gave the brothers his wrist watch and their mother offered them money, Wang Zongfang's wife only told them "You screwed me over" ("你们坑了我").
+While their father gave the brothers his wrist watch and their mother offered them money, Wang Zongwei's fiancée only told them "You screwed me over" ("你们坑了我").